ViliusP/music_notation/README.md

 - Support for additional XML validation rules and constraints (e.g. 'token' type validation);
 - Enhanced error handling and error reporting;
 - Improved documentation and examples;
-- Simple classes remake with upcoming [inline classes](https://github.com/dart-lang/language/blob/main/accepted/future-releases/inline-classes/feature-specification.md);
+- Simple classes remake with upcoming [extension types](https://github.com/dart-lang/language/issues/2727);

 ## Contributing

 Contributions and feedback are always welcome.
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
 However, please understand that the development and maintenance of this package depend on the availability and interests of the contributors.

-*We might pretend to care and even consider your suggestions.
-Just keep in mind that we're not here to cater to your every desire.*
+*Just keep in mind that we're not here to cater to your every desire.
+We might pretend to care and even consider your suggestions.*

 ## License